Benzodiazepine inverse agonist that displays anxiogenic and potent convulsant activity.

 Alia et al (2016) Reducing GABAA-mediated inhibition improves forelimb motor function after focal cortical stroke in mice Scientific Reports 6 37823 PMID: 27897203

 Do you know of a great paper that uses DMCM hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for DMCM hydrochloride